VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 2023/03/02 09:22:06 Total time: 3.633127625s
 ```

-In case when backoff policy is unneeded `--vm-native-disable-backoff-policy` command line flag can be used.
+In case when retries with backoff policy is unneeded `--vm-native-disable-retries` command line flag can be used.
 When this flag is set to `true`, `vmctl` skips additional call to the `api/v1/label/__name__/values` API and starts
 migration process by making calls to the `/api/v1/export` and `api/v1/import`.
-If some errors happen `vmctl` emmidiatly
+If some errors happen `vmctl` immediately
 stops the migration process.

 ```